-- First, a typical "group" registration (see alternative group formation below) can be paid by: - o one credit card payment that covers all members of the group, or - the group administrator initiates payment via purchase order (email to orders@seemeteach.com or fax 866-414-3456, and SMT generates an invoice sent to the administrator of the group.
+- First, a typical "group" registration (see alternative group formation below) can be paid by: - o one credit card payment that covers all members of the group, or - the group administrator initiates payment via purchase order (email to doc@seemeteach.com or fax 866-414-3456, and SMT generates an invoice sent to the group's administrator.

-Remember, when forming a group, the user who is the group administrator has a free account, so in the case of 1 group admin and ten students, the request to SMT is for 11 users in the account, but the cost if only for ten users.
+Remember, when forming a group, the user who is the group administrator has a free account, so in the case of 1 group admin and ten students, the request to SMT is for 11 users in the account, but the cost is only for ten users.